-Epilepsy, which afflicts approximately 4.7 million people in the G7 according to DRGepidemiology, is a heterogeneous condition requiring individualized treatment based largely on a patient’s seizure syndrome and seizure type.
-The epilepsy market is highly generic, although some branded third-generation antiepileptic drugs (AEDs) have garnered notable patient share.
-While a few sponsors continue to follow the traditional path for drug approval in epilepsy, most drug developers are targeting underserved, orphan pediatric epilepsy indications or are developing novel formulations of rescue therapies for acute repetitive seizures.
-Understanding the trajectory of this established but evolving market and the niche opportunities therein is key for marketers of both current and emerging brands.
+Epilepsy, which afflicts approximately 4.7 million people in the major markets according to DRG epidemiology, is a heterogeneous condition requiring individualized treatment based largely on a patient’s seizure syndrome and seizure type.
+The epilepsy therapy market already comprises more than 25 antiepileptic drugs (AEDs), most of them generic, that can be effective for many patients.
+In this challenging market environment, most developers are targeting underserved, orphan pediatric epilepsy populations, or they are developing reformulations of existing products as rescue therapies as a path to differentiation.
+Understanding the trajectory of the established epilepsy market and the evolving competitive landscape in niche segments is critical for marketers of both current and emerging brands to retain market share or carve out a clinical role.

 - What is the current state of treatment in epilepsy across the G7, and what needs are left unfulfilled by approved AEDs?

-- What are the market opportunities and sales potential for agents targeting orphan epilepsy subpopulations (e.g., Epidiolex, ZX-008)?
+- What are the market opportunities and sales potential for agents targeting treatment-refractory focal epilepsy (e.g., cenobamate, padsevonil) and for agents targeting orphan epilepsy subpopulations (e.g., Epidiolex, Fintepla)?

-- What clinical role will acute intranasal rescue therapies (e.g., NRL-01, USL-261) play in the epilepsy market?
+- What clinical role will recently approved (e.g., Nayzilam, Valtoco) and emerging acute rescue therapies (e.g., Libervant) play in the epilepsy market?

 Markets covered: United States, France, Germany, Italy, Spain, United Kingdom, Japan.

-Primary research: Approximately 20 country-specific interviews with thought-leading neurologists; supported by survey data collected for this and other DRG research.
+Primary research: Approximately 20 country-specific interviews with thought-leading neurologists, supported by survey data collected for this content and other DRG research.

 Epidemiology: Diagnosed prevalence of epilepsy by country, segmented by generalized and partial-onset seizures; drug-treated cases.

-Market forecast features: Patient-based market forecast extending through 2027.
+Market forecast features: Patient-based market forecast extending through 2028, segmented by brands/generics.

-Key companies: Aquestive Therapeutics, Eisai, GlaxoSmithKline, GW Pharmaceuticals, Insys Therapeutics, Lundbeck, Marinus Pharmaceuticals, Neurelis, Pfizer, Sanofi, SK Biopharmaceuticals, Sunovion, Supernus, UCB, Upsher-Smith, Zogenix.
+Key companies: Aquestive Therapeutics, Bial, Eisai, GW Pharmaceuticals, Lundbeck, Marinus Pharmaceuticals, Neurelis, Sanofi, SK Biopharmaceuticals, Sunovion, UCB, Zogenix.